 Tempering eggs simply means that you slowly warm the temperature of the beaten eggs with the hot liquid that you are adding them to.
 This helps prevent lumpy pieces of scrambled eggs ending up in your smooth and creamy puddings and custards.
-Start by adding several tablespoons of the hot pudding or custard mixture to the eggs yolks.
+Start by adding several tablespoons of the hot pudding or custard mixture to the egg yolks in a small bowl.
 Whisk in quickly and thoroughly.
 Repeat this step at least two more times or until the eggs are thoroughly warmed.
-Then slowly whisk the egg mixture into the pudding or custard.
+Then slowly whisk the egg mixture into the pudding or custard in the pot.

 More desserts you will love!

 This creamy homemade tapioca pudding recipe is so quick and easy.
 It tastes so much better than store bought without any artificial flavors, colors, or preservatives.

 - Total Time: 15 minutes plus soaking time